A Classic Drive Through a Modern Australia

 - Harbour Cruise

-After Breakfast, depart the hotel for your return to Sydney via the rainforest of Maquarie Pass and a leisurely drive to visit the Shellharbour Aircraft Museum.
-Then proceed along the Illawarra escarpment stopping at Bulli for lunch and the Panorama lookout affording a view of Wollongong, New South Wales’ largest southern coastal city.
-Arrive at the Shangri-La Hotel your Sydney City 5 star accommodation overlooking the Harbour and prepare for your Sydney Harbour cruise and four course dinner.
+Continue along the Illawarra Escarpment, stopping in Bulli for lunch and at the Panorama Lookout for sweeping views of Wollongong, New South Wales’ largest southern coastal city.
+Arrive at the Shangri-La Hotel, your five-star Sydney accommodation overlooking the harbour, and prepare for a Sydney Harbour cruise featuring a four-course dinner against the city’s iconic skyline.

 - Shangri La Hotel